 Further details of the insurer's rights are set out in the insurance contract.

 We won't be responsible for any loss, damage or otherwise that results from you not having not provided complete and accurate information, unless it would be illegal for us to exclude or attempt to exclude our responsibility to you.

 If you purchase our products, the details of your cancellation rights are included in the relevant insurance contract.
-In most cases, due to the rules governing short-term insurance, once a motor insurance product is active you no longer have a right to receive a refund.
+In most cases, due to the rules governing short-term insurance, once a product is active you no longer have a right to receive a refund.